Updated 2026small-breed guide

 Low-energy dogs may be less food-motivated.
 Try high-value treats like freeze-dried meat or cheese to increase engagement.

-Lower-energy breeds like the Shih Tzu spend more time resting than playing, which shifts your priorities when choosing dog training treats.
+Lower-energy breeds like the Shih Tzu spend more time resting than playing, which shifts your priorities.
 Comfort and quality become more important than extreme durability.
-That said, "low energy" does not mean "no energy" -- your Shih Tzu still has active moments and deserves products that are well-made and safe.
+That said, "low energy" doesn't mean "no energy" -- your Shih Tzu still has active moments and deserves products that are well-made and safe.

 Health Concerns That Affect Dog Training Treat Choice

 The Shih Tzu is predisposed to certain health conditions that should directly influence your dog training treats choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Breathing Issues:

-Breathing issues mean you should avoid any product that could restrict airflow, generate excessive heat, or encourage overexertion.
-Monitor your dog during use and prioritize ventilation and temperature regulation.
+Breathing issues mean avoiding anything that restricts airflow, generates excess heat, or encourages overexertion.
+Monitor your dog during use and prioritize ventilation.

 Dental Issues: